Gabri1495/MicoApp/README.md

 ## How to install
-Obviously you can fork or copy the entire project to build it yourself, but if you are interested only to the final application, [here](MicoApp_1.1.2(36).apk) you can find apk.
+Obviously you can fork or copy the entire project to build it yourself, but if you are interested only to the final application, [here](MicoApp_1.1.3(37).apk) you can find apk.
 I have no official site and no distribution channel other than GitHub, so don't trust anyone else.

 ## License
 Please take a look at **open source license**.
-More than an exam these application has been and will be a pleasure (I will continue to work in spare time);
+More than an exam these application has been and will be a pleasure (I will continue to work on it in spare time);
 when it will be completed, I will publish it on PlayStore for free, without ads and eventually with a donation options.
 Feel free to copy, modify and redistribute these code, but I would like that it remains free, open and without ads.